learn-islam/learn-islam.github.io/README.md

 # Learn Islam Website
-Asslamu `Alaikum!
+Asslamu 'Alaikum!
 This repository contains the source code of the Learn Islam website.
-The primary purpose of this website is to address the misconceptions about Islam and to spread the true teachings of this beautiful religion.
+The primary purpose of this website is to address the misconceptions about Islam and to spread the true teachings of this religion.
 Further, this is a personal website which also serve as notes of the author for his religious studies related to Islam.
+Peace to you brother/sister!